 While dogs theoretically can eat pickles without doing themselves any harm, it’s certainly not the kind of food that’s worth getting into the habit of dishing up to your pet.

-The sodium content of the juices that pickles and gherkins are stored in is far and away above what dogs are recommended to have, and that means that any nourishment pickles themselves might hold – vitamins, minerals and fibres – is basically overridden by those effects.
+The sodium content of the juices that pickles and gherkins are stored in is far and away above what dogs are recommended to have, and that means that any nourishment pickles themselves might hold – vitamins, minerals, and fibers – is overridden by those effects.

 Consider other snacks for your dog, but don’t worry if your dog happens to gobble down a slice of pickle very rarely – there’s no immediate threat there.